Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 Step 4 – Upload Your Certificate to PushEngage

-- Navigate to Settings > Safari web Push Settings > Enter Website Push Id > Private key file and password.
-Once done click on Update.
+- Navigate to Settings > Advance Settings > Safari web Push Settings > Enter Website Push Id > Private key file and password.
+Once done, click on Save Changes.

 That’s all and you can now send notifications to your subscribers using Safari.
-We also support push notification on chrome and firefox browsers as well.
+We also support push notifications on chrome and firefox browsers as well.